HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 unreasonable when we want to render larger, more complex, components, but this shows that we can be pretty flexible in how we set up our `Route`s.

+If you are interested in seeing the 'under the hood' differences between the `render` and the `component` prop and when to use each take a moment to familiarize yourself with the [__Route__ documentation][route_docs].

 Now that we have the tools to enable routing, let's look into how we can enable users to trigger our `Route`s without requiring a manual change of the address bar.